 The governing board’s responsibility is to act as stewards, accountable to the state’s government that granted the organization their respective charters, accountable to the federal government that granted tax-exempt status, and ultimately accountable to the public itself.
-The importance of board governance and expectations of CVAD-funded non-profit agencies is reflected in CVAD's Non-Profit Organizations and Board of Director's Responsibilities.
+The importance of board governance and expectations of grant funded non-profit agencies is reflected here Non-Profit Organizations and Board of Director's Responsibilities.

-All non-profit board members of agencies funded by the CVAD are required to complete the Resource Sharing Project E-Learning Course for Board of Directors .
+It is recommended non-profit board members of agencies complete the Resource Sharing Project E-Learning Course for Board of Directors .
 This orientation course was created in partnership between the National Network to End Domestic Violence and the National Sexual Assault Coalition Resource Sharing for non-profit board governance to use with board members, executive directors and agency staff.
-New board members must complete this training within three months of joining the board.
-A certificate of completion for each board member must be kept in- house in the grantee's file and will be checked at the site monitoring visit or as requested by CVAD .
+It is recommended new board members complete this training within three months of joining the board.
+A certificate of completion for each board member who completes the course should be kept in- house in the grantee's file.

 **The Attorney General's Office has the discretion to modify any and all training requirements.